johncai117/DAMSL/README.md

 ### Codebase
 The codebase is built on previous work by https://github.com/IBM/cdfsl-benchmark [1] and https://github.com/hytseng0509/CrossDomainFewShot.
 [2]

-## Results

-* **Average accuracy across all trials: 74.06\%
-* This is a 5.93\% improvement over the best-performing fine-tuning model (Transductive Fine-Tuning) and a 14.28\% improvement over the best-performing meta-learning model (Prototypical Networks).

 ## Steps for Loading Data